Tutorial 09: Custom Legal Skills, Guardrails & Agents (OpenAI)

 | Firm-wide workflow | Custom GPT (Org) | Easy distribution |

-| Automated pipelines | Assistants API | Programmatic control |
+| Automated pipelines | Responses API | Programmatic control and access to current built-in tools |

-| Multi-step orchestration | Assistants API | Threads, tools; or Agents SDK for handoffs |
+| Multi-step orchestration | Responses API or Agents SDK | Tool calls, handoffs, and explicit state management |

-| Audit/compliance requirements | Assistants API + wrapper | Full control over logging |
+| Audit/compliance requirements | API wrapper | Full control over logging |

 Example: Output Format Instruction